rclone/rclone/docs/content/crypt.md

 ### Name encryption ###

-File names are encrypted by crypt.
-These are either encrypted segment by segment - the path is broken up into `/` separated strings and these are encrypted individually, or if working in flattened mode the whole path is encrypted `/`s and all.
+File names are encrypted segment by segment - the path is broken up into `/` separated strings and these are encrypted individually.

-First file names are padded using using PKCS#7 to a multiple of 16 bytes before encryption.
+File segments are padded using using PKCS#7 to a multiple of 16 bytes before encryption.

 They are then encrypted with EME using AES with 256 bit key.
 EME (ECB-Mix-ECB) is a wide-block encryption mode presented in the 2003 paper "A Parallelizable Enciphering Mode" by Halevi and Rogaway.

-This makes for determinstic encryption which is what we want - the same filename must encrypt to the same thing.
+This makes for determinstic encryption which is what we want - the same filename must encrypt to the same thing otherwise we can't find it on the cloud storage system.

 This means that

   * filenames with the same name will encrypt the same
-    * (though we can use directory flattening to avoid this if required)
   * filenames which start the same won't have a common prefix

 This uses a 32 byte key (256 bits) and a 16 byte (128 bits) IV both of